cncf/tag-security/community/assessments/projects/k8gb/self-assessment.md

 #### Secure and Verified Builds

-Ensure all K8GB releases are signed and verified to guarantee authenticity and integrity, protecting users from tampered or malicious builds.
+Ensure all k8gb releases are signed and verified to guarantee authenticity and integrity, protecting users from tampered or malicious builds.

 #### Minimal Attack Surface

-Expose only the necessary ports for GSLB operations, such as DNS (53/tcp and 53/udp), to reduce the attack surface and enhance security.
+k8gb is designed with a minimal attack surface by exposing only the necessary ports for GSLB (Global Server Load Balancing) operations.
+Specifically, only DNS ports (53/tcp and 53/udp) are exposed for DNS resolution services.
+This approach significantly reduces the attack surface compared to traditional load balancing solutions that typically require multiple ports for:
+- Management interfaces (often HTTP/HTTPS on various ports)
+- Health check endpoints
+- Administrative APIs
+- Monitoring and telemetry interfaces

+By operating exclusively through DNS, k8gb eliminates these additional attack vectors while maintaining full functionality.

 #### Secure Deployment Practices

-Provide secure default configurations and documentation to help users deploy K8GB in a way that aligns with Kubernetes security best practices.
+k8gb implements comprehensive secure deployment practices through multiple layers:

+**Secure Defaults**: All k8gb components are configured with security-first defaults, including:
+- Minimal required permissions through restrictive RBAC (Role-Based Access Control) policies
+- Non-root container execution with read-only root filesystems where possible
+- Resource limits and security contexts to prevent privilege escalation

+**Documentation and Guidance**: Extensive documentation provides users with:
+- Security hardening guidelines for production deployments
+- Best practices for credential management and secret handling
+- Network security recommendations for multi-cluster deployments
+- Integration patterns with security tools like Pod Security Standards and network policies

+**Kubernetes-Native Security**: k8gb leverages Kubernetes built-in security mechanisms rather than implementing custom security layers, ensuring compatibility with existing security policies and reducing complexity.

-These goals aim to make K8GB a reliable and secure solution for global load balancing while minimizing risks and ensuring trust in the project's artifacts.
+These goals aim to make k8gb a reliable and secure solution for global load balancing while minimizing risks and ensuring trust in the project's artifacts.

 See also [Intended use](#intended-use).

 ### Non-goals

-Non-goals that a reasonable reader of k8gb’s documentation could believe may be in scope.
 The k8gb project is focused on providing global load balancing and failover capabilities for Kubernetes applications.
 However, there are certain security-related features and responsibilities that are intentionally out of scope.
 Below are the non-goals, along with explanations for why they are not within the project's scope:

 #### Traffic Handling and TLS Termination: